 - In iOS 6, move the Do Not Disturb slider to On

 This technique simply lets you turn the feature on at that moment.
-It doesn't allow the most useful feature: scheduling your Do Not Disturb time.
+It doesn't allow the most useful feature: scheduling at what time it turns on and off.
 To do that, you need to let how to use the feature.

 Using Do Not Disturb